os2594/Team4/docs/5.CodeAnalysis/CodeAnalysisforSoftwareSecurityEngineering.md

   - Show patterns for adding row-level filters appropriate for multi-tenant or role-based scenarios.
 - Add tests or linting rules (even simple ones) that flag obviously dangerous patterns in example notebooks, such as string concatenation around `WHERE` clauses with user-provided values.
 This nudges downstream users towards safer composition when they copy patterns from Marimo’s examples.

+---

+### M13: HTML and XSS Rendering

+- **Location:** marimo/frontend/src/plugins/core/sanitize.ts

+- **Description and Risks:** On the frontend side, all inputs are santizied to prevent any exploits like injections.
+However, once a code cell is execute, all output is now treated as trusted, and sanitization is no longer used on these output lines.
+While this would be fine in a dev environment, it couild be very risky in production.
+These outputs potentially contain malicious code, or data that if shared could attack other viewes or customers.
+This is particularly dangerous when it comes to publishing notebooks.
+There is also a mention that is a user has already run one cell, santiziation is no longer needed.

+- **Suggested Mitigation:** A single santiizer API that requires all HTML to go through it, could potentially work for this.
+Including different trust levels could also benefit the app in a sense that santization should occur on both the publisher, and the viewer of the notebook.
+Such practices can make it even harder for malicious exploits to occur and could protect aand remediate this risk.
 ## Part 1: Findings from Automated Code Scanning

 ### 1.6 Automated Tools Run